1787 English cricket season: Important matches

-Of the many eleven-a-side matches known to have been played in 1787, eleven are retrospectively, though unofficially, recognised as first-class.
-Four, described above, were played at Lord's and the other seven at venues across the south of England.
+Of the many eleven-a-side matches known to have been played in 1787, four, described above, were played at Lord's and the other seven at venues across the south of England.

-Hampshire played Kent three times in inter-county matches at Coxheath on 7–10 August, Bourne Paddock on 14–16 August, and Windmill Down on 3–5 September.
+Hampshire played Kent three times in inter-county matches at Coxheath on 7–10 August, Bishopsbourne Paddock on 14–16 August, and Windmill Down on 3–5 September.
 In all three, the away team won.
 Hampshire won by 2 wickets at Coxheath and by 266 runs at Bishopsbourne.
 At Windmill Down, however, Kent won by 65 runs.
-Haygarth says the Hampshire team at Coxheath is called England in another account but the players were all members of the Hambledon Club and so it was in reality a Hampshire XI.
+Haygarth says Hampshire at Coxheath is called England in another account but the players were all members of the Hambledon Club and so it was in reality Hampshire.
 In the match at Windmill Down, there were seven run outs of Hampshire batsmen.

 In two matches, the Hornchurch club played against a combined team representing White Conduit and Moulsey Hurst.
 The first, on 15–16 May, was probably played at Langton Park, Hornchurch, but that is not certain.
-Of the 22 players, twelve are listed as first-class debutants.
+Of the 22 players, twelve are listed as debutants.
 The combined team won by 6 wickets.
 The return match was played at Moulsey Hurst on 3–4 July and ended in another victory for the combined team, this time by 131 runs.

 In addition to the match at Lord's in September, the Earl of Winchilsea's XI took part in two other matches.
 The first was against Assheton Smith's XI at Perriam Down, near Ludgershall, Wiltshire, on 16 July; the second was against Sir Horatio Mann's XI at Bishopsbourne on 28–31 August (the Lord's match was the return to this).
 Winchilsea's XI won by 79 runs against Assheton Smith's XI.
 They won by 29 runs against Mann's XI.
 All-rounder William Fennex, playing for Mann's XI at Bishopsbourne, dismissed ten batsmen in the match by means of six catches and four bowled; he took five catches in the second innings alone.